Nerves on edge on Spanish island as quakes, lava threaten

 La Palma, with a population of some 85,000 people, is part of the volcanic Canary Islands.

-Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain and destroyed 166 houses and other buildings, according to the European Union’s Earth Observation Program, called Copernicus.
+Lava by Tuesday had covered 106 hectares (about 260 acres) of terrain, according to the European Union’s Earth Observation Program, Copernicus.

 Unstoppable rivers of lava, as much as six meters (nearly 20 feet) high, rolled down hillsides, burning and crushing everything in their path.

 When it reaches the Atlantic Ocean, it could cause explosions and produce clouds of toxic gas.
-Scientists monitoring the lava measured it at more than 1,000 C (more than 1,800 F).
+Scientists monitoring the lava measured its temperature at more than 1,000 Celsius (more than 1,800 F).

 Scientists say the lava flows could last for weeks or months.
 The volcano has been spewing out between 8,000 and 10,500 tons of sulfur dioxide a day, the Volcanology Institute said.